analythium/analythium.github.io/docs/shiny-app.md

 }
 ```

+We can now point `runApp()` to this directory.

 ## Deployment

 Next we will look at Shiny app deployment.
 Besides the officially recommended
+deployment options, such as [shinyapps.io](https://www.shinyapps.io/)
-deployment options, there are other possibilities.
+or the [open source Shiny server](https://rstudio.com/products/shiny/download-server/), there are other possibilities.
-One particular option that we will see in depth is the
+One particular option that we will review in depth is the
 deployment of Shiny apps via Docker and ShinyProxy.
 Read on!

 Further reading: